 Under the 1940 Act, a Fund may not declare dividends or make other distributions on shares of common stock or purchases of such shares if, at the time of the declaration, distribution or purchase, asset coverage with respect to the outstanding MRP Stock would be less than 200%.
 The MRP Stock is also subject to a mandatory redemption if a Fund fails to meet an asset coverage ratio of at least 225% as determined in accordance with the 1940 Act or a rating agency basic maintenance amount if such failure is not waived or cured.
-At November 30, 2023, each of TYG, NTG and TTP were in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.
+At November 30, 2024, each of TYG, NTG and TTP were in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.

-Details of each Fund's outstanding MRP Stock, including estimated fair value, as of November 30, 2023 is included below.
-The estimated fair value of each series of TYG, NTG and TTP MRP Stock was calculated for disclosure purposes by discounting future cash flows at a rate equal to the current U.S. Treasury rate with an equivalent maturity date, plus either 1) the spread between the interest rate on recently issued preferred stock and the U.S. Treasury rate with a similar maturity date or 2) if there has not been a recent preferred stock issuance, the spread between the AA corporate finance debt rate and the U.S. Treasury rate with an equivalent maturity date or 2) if there has not been a recent preferred stock issuance, the spread between the AA corporate finance debt rate.
+Details of each Fund's outstanding MRP Stock, including estimated fair value, as of November 30, 2024 is included below.
+The estimated fair value of each series of TYG, NTG and TTP MRP Stock was calculated for disclosure purposes by discounting future cash flows at a rate equal to the current U.S. Treasury rate with an equivalent maturity date, plus either 1) the spread between the interest rate on recently issued preferred stock and the U.S. Treasury rate with a similar maturity date or 2) if there has not been a recent preferred stock issuance, the spread between the AA corporate finance debt rate and the U.S. Treasury rate with an equivalent maturity date plus the spread between the fixed rates of the MRP Stock and the AA corporate finance debt rate.
 The estimated fair values of each series of the TYG, NTG and TTP MRP Stock are Level 2 valuations within the fair value hierarchy.

-TYG has 65,000,000 shares of preferred stock authorized and 3,566,061 shares of MRP Stock outstanding at November 30, 2023.
+TYG has 65,000,000 shares of preferred stock authorized and 3,566,061 shares of MRP Stock outstanding at November 30, 2024.
 TYG's MRP Stock has a liquidation value of \$10.00 per share plus any accumulated but unpaid distributions, whether or not declared.
 Holders of the MRP E Stock and MRP F Stock are entitled to receive cash interest payments semi-annually at a fixed rate until maturity.
-The TYG MRP Stock is not listed on any exchange or automated quotation system.
+The TYG MRP Stock is not listed on any exchange or automated guotation system.

-Series Mandatory Redemption Date Fixed Rate Shares Outstanding Aggregate Liquidation Preference Estimated Fair Value Series E December 17, 2024 4.34% 1,566,061 \$15,660,610 \$15,628,946 Series F December 17, 2026 2.67% 2,000,000 20,000,000 18,269,563 3,566,061 \$35,660,610 \$ 33,898,509
+Series Mandatory Redemption Date Fixed Rate Shares Outstanding Aggregate Liquidation Preference Estimated Fair Value Series E December 17, 2024 4.34% 1,566,061 \$ 15,660,610 \$ 15,955,386 Series F December 17, 2026 2.67% 2,000,000 20,000,000 18,880,166 3,566,061 \$ 35,660,610 \$ 34,835,552